LeTourneau University: Athletics

-The LeTourneau YellowJackets compete in nine women's sports and eight men's sports in NCAA Division III athletics in the American Southwest Conference.
+The LeTourneau Yellow Jackets compete in nine women's sports and eight men's sports in NCAA Division III athletics in the American Southwest Conference (ASC).
 These sports include men's and women's soccer, basketball, golf, tennis, cross country, indoor and outdoor track and field, men's baseball, women's softball, and women's volleyball.
-The school's mascot is "Brick" the yellow jacket and the colors are royal blue and gold.
-LeTourneau Athletic Director Terri Deike has overseen an improvement in LeTourneau Athletics in recent years, with multiple teams achieving playoff berths, many for the first time in over a decade.
-The Baseball team were the 2014 American Southwest Conference Champions.
-The Men's Basketball Team won more games than any ASC School from 2016 to 2020 averaging 22 wins a season, two ASC East Championships and the school's only NCAA Team Tournament win.
-The Men's Basketball team won the 2020 American Southwest Conference Tournament.

-LeTourneau also has a club Men's Rugby team which competes in the Lone Star conference of the Texas Rugby Union, a division of USA Rugby, alongside schools such as The University of Texas at San Antonio and Southern Methodist University.
+The school's mascot is "Buzz" the yellow jacket and the colors are royal blue and gold.
+The baseball team, which plays at Conrad Vernon Field, was the 2014 ASC Champion.
+In 2025, LeTourneau was co-regular season champions with East Texas Baptist University.

+The men's basketball team won more games than any ASC member from 2016 to 2020, averaging 22 wins a season, two ASC East Championships and the school's only NCAA Team Tournament.
+They also won the 2020 American Southwest Conference Tournament.
+The men’s Cross Country team won two ASC championships in 2021 and 2024.
+LeTourneau also has a club Men's Rugby team which competes in the Lone Star conference of the Texas Rugby Union, a division of USA Rugby.
+In 2024, LETU Men's Golf won its first ASC Golf Championship.
-The current head coach of the basketball team is James Wallace, who was also an assistant coach for the past 7 seasons.

-Demographics

-Traditional undergraduate enrollment and working adult enrollment look very different at LETU.
-Of traditional undergraduates enrolled at the Longview campus in the Fall of 2008, 72 percent are male and 28 percent are female, with an average age of 21.
-Three percent are international students; 52 percent come from other states.
-Homeschoolers account for nearly one in six students on LeTourneau's Longview campus.
-At LeTourneau's satellite campuses, which are exclusively used for nontraditional students, women outnumber men with 70 percent of the total enrollment.

-Caucasians make up 65.4 percent of the student body.
-African-Americans are the largest minority group, with 21.6 percent.
-Eight percent are Hispanic, 13 percent are Asian, and less than half a percent are Native American.
+In April 2024, LeTourneau University accepted an invitation to join the Southern Collegiate Athletic Conference starting in the 2025-2026 Academic Year.

+Fine arts and music

+LeTourneau University does not offer a music major.
+The university choir, the LeTourneau Singers, performs regularly.
+The LeTourneau Community Orchestra is a symphonic ensemble made up of LeTourneau students, professors, and Longview community members.
+The Yellowjacket Jazz Band consists of about 20 LeTourneau students, professors, and Longview community members.